simpleavr/tms0800/README.md

 . mutilplexing w/ 8 col x 8 row, no more charlieplexing . remove uart dis-assembler

+May 2015

+. now does LPM4 auto-off, can eliminate spdt slide switch on pcb . auto-off time is 60 seconds of in-activity.
+'C' key to swith on . move setup function from press-n-hold to 'C' + 5, 6, 7, 8, 9 keys . setup is pressing 'C' and in very quick succession one of 6, 7, 8, 9 keys .
+C+5 = button test ('C'+'C' to end test)
+.
+C+6 = secret message edit (+ key to advance)
+.
+C+7 = toggle datamath / sinclair roms
+.
+C+8 = toggle slow / fast cpu
+.
+C+9 = show secret message

 September 2013

 . h/w (UI booster) based on another project (ezs430trainer)